Individual and Team TT

 I beg to differ, 40km TT gels are great, with 1 hour at max intensity you will get a kick out of having the sugar hit, as food is hard to eat gels are the go.
 All the research points to a benefit from it also.
 Normal rides however normal food is fine.

 well lets hear what brands perhaps... some can make good where others don't.

 from memory i heard in Australia for e.g you do not need a licence or medical backgrounds etc to make your own brand in supplements. i can come up with one called Joe Bloggs magic gel... put a bit of steroids and cocain in it... get you charging LOL

-But from those ones that those UK sellers sell like Hi5 SIS etc... i dont find them much of a difference... more of a placebo effect... (showtime i gotta go harder because i just had a gel... c'mon you can do it... i jsut had a gel.. its gonna help me do it!" kind of effect.
+But from those ones that those UK sellers sell like Hi5 SIS etc... i dont find them much of a difference... more of a placebo effect... (!!
+BAN ME NOW FOR SWEARING !! i gotta go harder because i just had a gel... c'mon you can do it... i jsut had a gel.. its gonna help me do it!" kind of effect.

 Maybe they do, but i dont notice it out on the field.
 Its definately not steroids...

 On 40 km training a week, a gel isn't going to be a magic elixir.
 You have to train...

 This REtul fit... i would like to know more about it... sounds interesting.

 i was fitted upon buying the bike but the guy who did it... i felt was more concerened in selling me and making the transaction than answeriing my questions. pretty much rushing me out of the store because he was closing.